vikranth1000/tutorials/notes.startup_admin_guide/docs/tools.EOS.md

 - Eliminate time-wasting actives due to miscommunication
 - EOS saves time

-* What's in it for me?
+* What's in It for Me?
 - EOS helps you
   - Work more effectively
   - Less frustration
   - Clear understanding of connection between your efforts and success of the company

-# 2, How does EOS work?
+# 2, How Does EOS Work?

 * 6 Key Components of a Company on EOS
 - Every company is comprised of 6 key components